 Enquire at the front counter to borrow a kit.
 Please check with your doctor before you borrow a kit, especially if you have any health concerns.

-The library has two charging stations.
-Each charge bar can accommodate up to eight different devices(Apple and Android).
-One is located opposite the magazines and the other is in the YA area.
+The library has a charging station.
+The charge bar can accommodate up to eight different devices(Apple and Android).
+It is located next to the Sega game console.

 Please be aware that you leave your phone/device in the station at your own risk.

 Want to smarten up your home with energy-saving smart technology but not sure how they work?

 The library has some smart devices for you to test drive and decide if they are right for you.

 These include Google Home Mini, Smart lighting kit, Wi-Fi power point controller, energy cost meters and Google Chromecast.